therecluse26/PHP-Login/README.md

 PHP-Login
 =========

-A simple login system with PHP, MySQL and jQuery (AJAX) using Bootstrap 3 for the form design.
+A simple, secure login system with PHP, MySQL and jQuery (AJAX) using Bootstrap 3 for the form design.

 <img src="https://github.com/fethica/PHP-Login/raw/master/images/screenshot.png" alt="Login Page Screenshot" />

-Credit to <a href="https://github.com/Synchro">Synchro</a> for <a href="https://github.com/Synchro/PHPMailer">PHPMailer</a>, used in new user verification!
+Credit to <a href="https://github.com/Synchro">Synchro</a> for <a href="https://github.com/Synchro/PHPMailer">PHPMailer</a>, used in new user verification

 ### Creating the Database